 Who I am.
 My name is Alison Maynard, nickname “Sunny.”
 I am a graduate of Cornell University, College of Arts and Sciences, where I went on a National Merit scholarship.
 For three years after graduation I traveled and worked overseas, then returned to the U.S., settled in Denver–where I’d lived for two years as a child–and went to work in the geophysical industry.
 When that industry went belly-up in the early 1980’s I went to law school–for no better reason than that I had maxed the LSAT.
 I thought that test score meant I should become a lawyer!
 I wish I’d known a little more about the undisclosed fealties which dictate the outcome of court cases in Colorado before doing so.

 I practiced law in Colorado from 1987 to 2009, specializing in water law.
-I became the Green Party candidate for Colorado Attorney General in 2002, having had enough ideals shattered by that time to try to do something about the corruption I was seeing, with state trust lands, water, election irregularities, and more.
+I became the Green Party candidate for Colorado Attorney General in 2002, having had enough ideals shattered by that time to try to get the power to address the corruption I was seeing, with state trust lands and water rights flying out the door, election irregularities, thefts of nonprofits’ property, and more.
 I had received much positive attention, from real people as well as (sometimes) the press, for my work.
 However, my career took a shocking turn from 2006 to 2010, when I became the subject of a witch hunt by the Colorado Supreme Court’s Office of Attorney Regulation Counsel, which brought seven groundless disciplinary proceedings against me, despite never a client complaint.
 The OARC “waived” its own rules both requiring a client complaint, and not involving itself while litigation was active, in order to “get Maynard” (an actual quote).
 I was also made to defend two disability proceedings brought to mandate a mental evaluation.
 I overcame these, only to see a condition that I must submit to a mental evaluation before being readmitted to practice stuck into the last disciplinary opinion, in 2010, in blatant violation of the rules.

 This disciplinary siege was at the behest of my litigation opponents, with whom OARC prosecutors colluded to force my withdrawal from their cases, in violation of every ethical precept it supposedly stands for.
 More fundamentally, I know the siege was at the behest of a justice on the Supreme Court, Gregory J. Hobbs, Jr. Hobbs, a self-proclaimed “water law expert,” was closely associated with my water attorney opponents, and motivated by personal animus: Sunny Maynard had failed to acknowledge him as God’s Gift to the Water Bar.
 Therefore, she must pay.
 (In fact, Hobbs messed up Colorado water law.
 He didn’t really get certain concepts, as I’ll show in a future post.)